ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 # Privacy Law Considerations

 Consumer privacy laws often provide a *right to erasure*.
-This means that when a consumer requests that a service provider delete their personal information, the service provider is legally obligated to do so.
+This means that when a consumer requests that a service operator delete their personal information, the service operator is legally obligated to do so.
 This may seem to be incompatible with the description of KT in {{introduction}} as an "append-only log".
 Once an entry is added to a transparency log, it indeed can not be removed.
 The important caveat here is that user data is not directly stored in the